ruvenwang/mindponics/README.md

 ## Key Features

-Multi-Agent Architecture: Six specialized agents working in harmony

-Real-time Monitoring: Continuous tracking of water, fish, plant, and environmental parameters

-Intelligent Recommendations: AI-driven insights for system optimization

-Predictive Maintenance: Early detection of potential issues

-Modular Design: Easy to extend with new agents and functionality

-This project is being developed for the "Agent Development Kit Hackathon with Google Cloud."
+-Multi-Agent Architecture: Six specialized agents working in harmony -Real-time Monitoring: Continuous tracking of water, fish, plant, and environmental parameters -Intelligent Recommendations: AI-driven insights for system optimization -Predictive Maintenance: Early detection of potential issues -Modular Design: Easy to extend with new agents and functionality -This project is being developed for the "Agent Development Kit Hackathon with Google Cloud."

 ## Architecture